-Georgetown University is a private, religious school in an urban setting in Washington, DC.
-Georgetown was founded in 1789 and now enrolls around 19,371 students a year, including 7,357 undergrads.
-Georgetown offers on-campus housing for up to 5,447 students.
+Georgetown University is a private, religious school in the urban setting of Washington, DC.
+Georgetown was founded in 1789 and presently has around 20,935 students per year year, which includes 7,598 undergrads.
+Georgetown offers housing for students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 95% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
 Georgetown students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.